samgrcn/WhatsApp-AI/README.md

 You can customize the gym information by modifying the system prompt in the `getAIResponse` function in `src/index.js`.

-## Adding More Features

-To enhance the application, consider adding:
+## Will be added in the near future...

 1. Database integration (MongoDB, PostgreSQL) for better message storage
 2. Human takeover functionality for complex inquiries